kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 </style>

 Amazon is one of the most valuable companies in the world.
 It became a household name associated with a wide selection of goods, low prices, and quick delivery.
-Amazon is dominating e-commerce business and has recently started also creative disruption of physical retail business and other areas.
+Amazon is dominating e-commerce business and has recently started also creative disruption of physical retail and other areas.

 **Amazon is a unique company, and its financial statements from its annual report reflect that.
 Even after 25+ year in business, Amazon still focuses on growth, does not return money to investors, and primarily reinvests increasing amount of cash back into the business**